 Books and Projects 2017-2018

 Professor Isenberg has just finished Designing San Francisco: Art, Land and Urban Renewal in the City by the Bay, published by Princeton University Press in September 2017.
 Designing San Francisco recently received the 2018 PROSE Award for Architecture & Urban Planning from the Association of American Publishers, and a John Brinckerhoff Jackson Book Prize from the Foundation for Landscape Studies.
 She is currently completing the final chapters of Second-Hand Cities: Race and Region in the Antique Americana Trade, from the Civil War to Urban Renewal.
 Her newest research focuses on the unrest in Trenton, New Jersey in the 1960s.
 In addition to writing a book, Isenberg is working with documentary filmmaker Purcell Carson (and the students of URB202/HIS202) to produce a film on this topic.
-The collaborative project is supported by the 250th Anniversary Fund for Innovation in Undergraduate Education; the Community-Based Learning Initiative, the Princeton-Mellon Initiative in Architecture, Urbanism and the Humanities; and the McGraw Center for Teaching and Learning, and the Princeton Histories Fund.
-The archive of primary sources and interviews created by URB202/HIS202 will also be used by a Spring 2017 Freshman Seminar, Re-Mapping Princeton, taught with playwright Aaron Landsman.
-Re-Mapping Princeton is one of Whitman College’s new Freshman Seminars in Service and Civic Engagement.
+The collaborative project is supported by the 250th Anniversary Fund for Innovation in Undergraduate Education; the Community-Based Learning Initiative, the Princeton-Mellon Initiative in Architecture, Urbanism and the Humanities; the McGraw Center for Teaching and Learning, and the Princeton Histories Fund.
+The archive of primary sources and interviews created by URB202/HIS202 will also be used by a Spring 2018 seminar, Performing the City, taught with playwright Aaron Landsman.

 Recent and upcoming courses: